-Nintendo has built up an impressive library of games for Switch since 2017, and thankfully all those games will be playable on Switch OLED.
+Nintendo has built up an impressive library of games for Switch since 2017, and all those games are playable on Switch OLED.
 If you're looking for something to play on the new system, there's plenty to choose from for more information refer to our Best Switch Games guides.

 - Best Nintendo Switch Games